For more information on detox your home, please visit Sustainability Victoria's website.

 Barbeques in good condition can be taken to the tip shop at the Bairnsdale landfill.
 Barbeques that are not in a good condition, can be taken to our landfill and transfer stations.

-Household batteries can also be taken to participating Aldi stores.
+Household batteries can be taken to B-cycle drop-off locations.

 Good condition bicycles can be taken to the tip shop at the Bairnsdale landfill.